citros-garden/pendulum/README.md

 ---

 # Pendulum
 ## Overview

 Pendulum systems, encompassing setups from simple single pendulums to complex multi-pendulum arrangements, are governed by the principles of classical mechanics.
 The double pendulum, a classic example of a chaotic system, exhibits intricate and unpredictable behavior that is highly sensitive to its initial conditions.
 This system consists of two pendulums attached end to end, where the motion of the second pendulum depends on the first.
 One of the most fascinating aspects of a double pendulum is its sensitivity to initial parameters, including the starting angles and velocities of the pendulums.
 Small changes in these initial parameters can lead to vastly different trajectories.
 That means, if one double pendulum starts at a slightly different angle than an identical pendulum, their motions will diverge significantly over time.
-The dependence on initial conditions is not just limited to angles but also includes the initial angular velocities.
-Even if two double pendulums start at the same angle but with slightly different angular velocities, their paths will diverge dramatically.
-This unpredictability is due to the nonlinear dynamics governing the motion of the pendulums, where the equations of motion do not yield simple, predictable solutions.

 Setting a range of simulations with various initial parameters and exploring the behavior of the systems is convenient with CITROS: